Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 vitamin D 25OHD levels, for 770 patients.

-Low rates of infections occur when the immune system's innate responses
+Low rates of infections occur when the immune system's innate [WP

 are functioning properly.
 The failures are due to weak immune

-responses which directly combat pathogens, as in the first autocrine
+which cause these infections, as in the first autocrine

 signaling example below.
 (The second McGregor et al. example